menacit/threat_intelligence_course/02-protecting_whom.md

 Leakage of healthcare data would harm patient trust and may have legal repercussions.

-Short-term inaccesbility of computer systems would be a nuisance, but likely manageable.
+Short-term inaccessibility of computer systems would be a nuisance, but likely manageable.

 ![bg right:30%](images/02-cia_psychotherapy.png)